SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/02-Reflection-API.md

 Class test = Dog.class;

 // We can use the test object to achieve reflection as this object
-// will have all the needed information about the class Dog.
+// will have all the needed information about the Dog class.
 ```

 - `forName()` method